mhemeryck/mhemeryck.github.io/_posts/2021-06-29-home_automation_wiring.md

 ![cable SVV]

-The idea of having this multitude of wires in the signal cable is that you would ideally need **one cable run** for e.g. the push buttons of one floor.
+The idea of having this multitude of wires in one signal cable is that you would ideally need **one cable run** for e.g. the push buttons for one floor.
 Each push button contact then uses one of the wires of the signal cable.
 Apart from the push button contacts, you also need to reserve one of the wires for the positive level.
 Essentially, the push buttons thus internally connect 1 signal wire (on ground level) to the common positive level -- which can be detected by your digital input readout.